-In the Fall and Winter of 2009/2010, several partners including Head Start/Early Head Start, the Oregon Commission on Children and Families, the Division of Public Health, and Children, Adults and Families began meeting to develop a stronger statewide home visiting system that would enhance the synergy, efficiencies and effectiveness of our programs to better serve Oregon’s families.
+In the Fall and Winter of 2009/2010, several partners including Head Start/Early Head Start, the Oregon Commission on Children and Families, the Public Health Division, and Children, Adults and Families began meeting to develop a stronger statewide home visiting system that would enhance the synergy, efficiencies and effectiveness of our programs to better serve Oregon’s families.

-These conversations and opportunities inspired the Division of Public Health, Healthy Start, and the Oregon Center for Children and Youth with Special Health Needs to begin developing conceptual models for an integrated Oregon home visiting approach.
+These conversations and opportunities inspired the Public Health Division, Healthy Start, and the Oregon Center for Children and Youth with Special Health Needs to begin developing conceptual models for an integrated Oregon home visiting approach.
 The goals of the partnership are to capitalize on the strengths of each program, decrease overlap and redundancy, decrease administrative barriers, and ensure the Oregonians we serve are receiving appropriate services as their needs change.

-The partnership has expanded to include Addictions and Mental Health and other early childhood home visiting partners, in addition to Head Start/Early Head Start, the Oregon Commission on Children and Families, the Division of Public Health, and Children, Adults and Families.
+The partnership has expanded to include Addictions and Mental Health and other early childhood home visiting partners, in addition to Head Start/Early Head Start, the Oregon Commission on Children and Families, the Public Health Division, and Children, Adults and Families.
 All partners will be involved in designing the final home visiting system and approach to respond to the federal grant opportunities and for an improved system that will better serve the people of Oregon.